RAPT: Model-Predictive Out-of-Distribution Detection and Failure Diagnosis for Sim-to-Real Humanoid Deployment: Experimental Setup

 \subsection{Evaluation Metrics}

-In simulation, we report AUROC and True Positive Rate (TPR) at a fixed episodic False Positive Rate (FPR) of 0.5\%, reflecting strict safety requirements in real-world deployment.
-We report inference runtime for each method, measured per environment and averaged across tasks, reflecting suitability for real-time deployment.
-Because all detectors operate at the same control frequency (50 Hz), detection latency is primarily determined by the anomaly scoring dynamics rather than raw inference speed.
-Category-specific detection delay statistics are therefore reported in the supplementary material.
+In simulation, we report AUROC and Safety Score, defined as True Positive Rate (TPR) at a fixed episode-level False Positive Rate (FPR) of $0.5\%$, reflecting the low false-positive requirements of real deployment.
+We also report per-step inference runtime to assess suitability for 50\,Hz control.
+Since all detectors operate at the same control frequency, detection delay is determined by anomaly-score dynamics rather than raw inference speed; category-specific delay statistics are reported in the Supplementary Material.

-For real-world diagnosis, we report True Positive and False Positive Rates of root-cause classification over labeled trials.
-Given the limited number of real-world experiments, these results are interpreted as indicative rather than exhaustive.
+On hardware, we report trial-level confusion counts where available, together with TPR and FPR.
+For semantic failure diagnosis, we evaluate zero-shot classification accuracy on the subset of detected OOD trials with complete diagnostic labels and synchronized evidence.